CO-CREATE Confronting obesity: Co-Creating policies with youth

 The overall objective of WP 6 is to bring together adolescents, policy makers and businesses to produce actionable commitments to enable healthy nutrition and physical activity habits for obesity prevention.

-The dialog forums will be a part of the activities of the youth alliances formed in WP5.
-We expected to run at least one in the spring of 2020.
+The dialog forums have become extensions of the youth alliances formed in WP5 due to the COVID-19 situation.
+We expected to run at least one in the spring of 2021.

 - WP7: Evaluation of CO-CREATEd policy interventions and methodology